firebase/functions-samples/okta-auth/README.md

        later.
     2. On the Project Overview page, add a new web app.
 Be sure **Also set up Firebase Hosting for this app** is selected.
-    3. If you plan to try the demo in the emulator, [generate and download a service account key][svcacct].
+    3. On the Project Settings page, open the [Service Accounts][svcacct] section and take note of your Admin SDK service account ID (it looks like an email address).
+If you plan to try the demo in the emulator, also generate and download a service account key file.

 3. If you don't already have a Node.js 10 (or newer) environment, [install Node.js](https://nodejs.org/).